Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

-Authors of the HINMINE algorithm propose two approaches to network nodes classification: label propagation or network propositionalization \citep{kralj2017hinmine,PPRS}.
-In this work we build upon the latter approach, using a version of Personalized PageRank algorithm \cite{pagerank1999} algorithm, to which we refer to as Personalized PageRank with Shrinking ($\mbox{P-PRS}$) (Algorithm~\ref{algo:PPR}).
-This algorithm produces node representations (or $\mbox{P-PR}$ vectors) by simulating random walks for each node of the input network.
-Compared to the network adjacency matrix, $\mbox{P-PR}$ vectors contain information for each individual node, i.e. the node associated $\mbox{P-PR}$ vectors include also the information regarding the network topology, which proves to be more suitable for learning, compared to simple node adjacency-based learning.
+We first build and upgrade the representation learning idea, introduced in previous work \citep{kralj2017hinmine}, where node representations are obtained via personalized node ranking. {The following description represents a substantial theoretical extension of the original idea, which was further parallelized for the first time in this work.
+Furthermore, this work introduces node pivoting, which substantially speeds up the personalized ranking time.} We consider a version of the Personalized PageRank \cite{pagerank1999} algorithm to which we refer to as Personalized PageRank with Shrinking ($\textsc{P-PRS}$) (algorithm~\ref{algo:PPR}).
+This variant of the widely known PPR algorithm produces node representations (or $\textsc{P-PRS}$ vectors) by simulating random walks for each node of the input network.
+Compared to the network adjacency matrix, $\textsc{P-PRS}$ vectors contain traversal information for each node, reflecting its ranking based on a node's position with respect to a given network's topology. \\